GaiaOcean/brain_tumor_detector/README.md

 The main goal of this project is to provide a tool that can classify images as tumor or non-tumor while offering interpretability for clinical use through visual explanations of the model’s decisions.
 <br>
 <br>
+Technologies Used

+Python – Programming language.

+Flask – Web framework for serving the application.

+TensorFlow / Keras – For building and training the CNN model.

+NumPy – For numerical operations.

+OpenCV / PIL – For image preprocessing.

+Matplotlib – To generate Grad-CAM heatmaps.
 <br>

 ![brain_tumor_detector](ex.png)